-Despite this, these mortality rates are shifting earlier in life and growing more complex.
+Despite this decrease, residual deaths among children are now concentrated earlier in life and their causes are more complex to address.
 For instance, between 2000 and 2015, neonatal mortality as a fraction of mortality rates for children under 5 increased from 26 percent to 35 percent in Sub-Saharan Africa and from 49 percent to 57 percent in South and Southeast Asia.
 Outside of the neonatal period, the relative proportion of deaths due to diarrhea, pneumonia, measles, and malaria decreased in that same time period.
 This means that the highest risk periods occur during pregnancy, the perinatal period, and the first few months of life.
 It also means the traditional “big killers,” for which we have treatments and vaccines, are less likely to be causing deaths.

 Against this backdrop, we need to make faster progress—particularly if we are to achieve the 6 to 9 percent annual reduction in mortality rate that is required to meet the Sustainable Development Goal targets by 2030.
 By comparison, during the Millennium Development Goal era, the average annual decline in mortality rate for children under 5 was between 2 percent and 4 percent in Sub-Saharan Africa.

 To make the progress needed, we must address underlying risks such as intrauterine growth restriction, preeclampsia, prematurity, stunting, and wasting.
 These biological vulnerabilities often begin with the mother, compound under the physical stress of pregnancy, and are tragically transferred to her newborn, perpetuating an intergenerational cycle of vulnerability.